 We are currently in the midst of unprecedented times in the face of the COVID-19 with information changing and being updated daily, particularly with respect to travel.
 It is important to keep abreast of changes on the Queen's University COVID-19 Information website.
 Funding is subject to the limitations imparted by the public health advisories related to the coronavirus pandemic.
 In the event of cancellation fees, these will be covered by awarded funds.
 In addition, the Committee has agreed that a Member can propose a new project for their fund, if they are unable to complete their originally proposed research, creative work or professional development, and can request an extension to the deadline if necessary.
 Any unused funds will go back into distribution for the next round.
 The fund will be accepting applications for the next round as usual.

-The deadline for Spring/Summer session is June 6, 2022.
+The deadline for Fall Term is October 3, 2022.
 The application form is available here: